Tabbirnor History, Family Crest & Coats of Arms

 Early History of the Tabbirnor family

 This web page shows only a small excerpt of our Tabbirnor research.
 Another 252 words (18 lines of text) covering the years 1066, 1305, 1361, 1759, 1397, 1407, 1397, 1402, 1406, 1407, 1417, 1417, 1490, 1545, 1505, 1575, 1572, 1584, 1638, 1680, 1768, 1736, 1739, 1690 and 1706 are included under the topic Early Tabbirnor History in all our PDF Extended History products and printed products wherever possible.

 Tabbirnor Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Tabbirnor were recorded, including Taverner, Tabenor, Tabiner, Tavernor, Taviner, Tavenor and many more.

 Early Notables of the Tabbirnor family (pre 1700)

 Outstanding amongst the family at this time was William Taverner (fl.
 1397-1407), of Leominster, an English politician, Member of Parliamnet for Leominster in 1397, 1402, 1406 and 1407; William Taverner (fl.
-1417), an English politician, Member of the Parliament for Lyme Regis in 1417; John Taverner (1490-1545), English composer and organist...
-Another 74 words (5 lines of text) are included under the topic Early Tabbirnor Notables in all our PDF Extended History products and printed products wherever possible.
+1417), an English politician, Member of the Parliament for Lyme Regis in 1417; and John Taverner (1490-1545), English composer and organist, generally regarded as the most important English composer of his era.

 Migration of the Tabbirnor family to Ireland